Documentation

 We will now modify the files within the www/ folder to add Radiant Media Player to our project.

 In this example we use Radiant Media Player self-hosted player files.
-For the purpose of this guide those files were put under the rmp/ folder (this folder was not created by Cordova).
-While it is also possible possible to use our cloud player it is generally best to host the player files within the application itself when going for production for best performance.
+Those files were put under the www/rmp/ folder.
+This rmp/ folder was not created by Apache Cordova - you will have to add the Radiant Media Player self-hosted files separately.
+It is also possible to use our cloud player for testing purposes - in which case you do not need to add the rmp/ folder or use the pathToRmpFiles setting.
+It is generally best to host the player files within the application itself when going for production for best performance.

 www/index.html